Scholarship Calendar for Soccer Players

-What you should be doing now to prepare for college and soccer:
+What you should be doing now to prepare yourself for college and playing college soccer:

-Here is a snapshot of what you should be doing now to play soccer in college, and earn a scholarship.
+Here is a snapshot of what you should be doing now to play soccer in college and, ideally, earn a soccer scholarship.

 Establish a good academic base; get a strong start in your first year.
 It is important to demonstrate that you are serious.
 Make a 3.0 (B average) your minimum goal.
 Join a good club or select team that travels to tournaments.
 Tryout for ODP (Olympic Development Program) via your state soccer association.
 AYSO members should enroll in CAP (College Athlete Program).
 Target 25 colleges now using our Winning Your Scholarship book which analizes 2000 college soccer programs for men and women.